-- 10. For the purpose of this Policy, the Council considers its network and other large assets as completely single assets because it is the asset class as a whole that delivers the service. - 11.
+- For the purpose of this Policy, the Council considers its network and other large assets as completely single assets because it is the asset class as a whole that delivers the service. - 10.
 Listed below are the assets that Council considers to be strategic.
-Council needs to retain these assets to maintain its capacity to achieve or promote outcomes that it determines to be important to the well-being of the community. - The roading network. - Wastewater reticulation and treatment network. - Water supply reticulation and treatment network. - · Pensioner housing. - Storm water collection and disposal network. - The total of the land designated as reserves under the Reserves Act 1977. - 12.
-Decisions on transferring the ownership or control of strategic assets require the use of the Special Consultative Procedure under the Local Government Act 2002 and are not covered by this Policy. - 13.
-The Council would not necessarily undertake specific engagement for decisions that relate to changes to a part of a strategic asset, unless that part would have a tangible and significant effect on the level of service being sought and provided to the community. - 14.
+Council needs to retain these assets to maintain its capacity to achieve or promote outcomes that it determines to be important to the well-being of the community. - The roading network. - Wastewater reticulation and treatment network. - Water supply reticulation and treatment network. - · Pensioner housing. - · Storm water collection and disposal network. - The total of the land designated as reserves under the Reserves Act 1977. - 11.
+Decisions on transferring the ownership or control of strategic assets have Special Consultative Procedure requirements required under the Local Government Act 2002, and hence supersede this Policy. - 12.
+The Council would not undertake significant engagement for decisions that relate to changes to a part of a strategic asset, unless that part would have a tangible and significant effect on the level of service being sought and provided to the community. - 13.
 In emergency situations physical alterations to strategic assets may be required without formal consultation to: - prevent an immediate hazardous situation arising; or - repair an asset to ensure public health and safety.